 OncLive conducted several one-on-one interviews during the summit, which were featured in the days following the event OncLive website.
 Here are some of them below:

-Photos courtesy of OncLive SOSS Twitter
+Photos and videos courtesy of OncLive SOSS Twitter